 She served as founding CEO of Fuse Corps and prior to starting Fuse Corps, Jennifer founded a few social enterprises focused on bringing technical and operational skills to the public sector, served as a consultant on the Higher Education Committee of the California State Assembly, and was a proud 6th grade teacher.

 John is a member of the Aspen Institute’s Global Leadership Network and an alumnus of the American Council on Germany Young Leaders Program.
-He serves on advisory boards for the Aspen Institute’s Future of Work, the George W. Bush Institute, Center for Democracy and Technology, and Kenzie Academy.
+He serves on advisory boards for the Aspen Institute’s Future of Work, the George W. Bush Institute, TechStars, and the Center for Democracy and Technology.

 Don spent the past five years in Washington, D.C. focused on improving operational efficiencies in the Executive Branch and on Capitol Hill.
 Most recently, Don served as the Assistant Director of Scheduling and Advance for the Department of the Treasury.
 During his time at Treasury, Don supported Secretary Mnuchin through numerous domestic trips and over a dozen international trips, including the 2018 and 2019 G-20 Summits in Argentina and Japan.
 In addition, Don spent time working to improve the operational processes across the department, putting an emphasis on collaboration between senior political appointees as well as career public servants.